gavinmcfarland/mole/README.md

 Configure `mole` using one of the following methods below.

+See the [examples](https://github.com/limitlessloop/mole/tree/master/examples) for different ways of configuring your project.

 ## Configure

 You can configure `mole` by creating a file called `mole.config.js` at the root of your project or by dynamically setting it using `mole.config()`.